cobmin/nextjstypescript/_posts/Bring-Pixel-Art-to-Life.md

 Use these templates as a foundation for your pixel art creations, customizing them to bring your unique ideas to life in the world of LooperLands.

+### Sprite Layout Overview

+The sprite sheets for Loopers, weapons, and Fishing Rods follow a structured layout to represent different states and actions of the characters and tools.
+Here's the order from top to bottom:

+- Attack Right: The sprite's attacking animation facing right.
+- Walk Right: The sprite's walking animation moving right.
+- Idle Right: The sprite in a standing (idle) pose facing right.
+- Attack Up: The sprite's attacking animation facing upwards.
+- Walk Up: The sprite's walking animation moving up.
+- Idle Up: The sprite in a standing (idle) pose facing upwards.
+- Attack Down: The sprite's attacking animation facing downwards.
+- Walk Down: The sprite's walking animation moving down.
+- Idle Down: The sprite in a standing (idle) pose facing downwards.

+For Fishing Rods, replace the 'Attack' animations with 'Casting' to depict the action of casting the fishing line in different directions.

 ---

 ## Create Your Sprites